top of page

-Many childhood vision problems go unnoticed simply because young children may not realize they have difficulty seeing.
-Instead of expressing discomfort, they may adjust their behavior—tilting their heads, squinting, or avoiding reading altogether.
-Some very young children with severe visual difficulties become aloof and withdrawn.
+Many childhood vision problems go unnoticed.
+Young children may not realize they have difficulty seeing.
+Instead of expressing discomfort, they may tilt their heads, squint, or avoid reading.
+Some very young children with severe visual difficulties may become aloof and withdrawn.

-As a parent, your role is crucial in identifying early warning signs and ensuring that your child receives timely intervention.
-Some eye conditions are present from birth, while others develop over time due to genetics, environmental factors, or excessive screen time.
+As a parent, you play a crucial role in identifying early warning signs.
+It's essential to ensure your child receives timely intervention.
+Some eye conditions are present from birth.
+Other issues develop over time due to genetics, environmental factors, or excessive screen time.

 Some babies are born with vision problems that require early diagnosis and treatment to prevent lifelong impairment.